aciluca/credit-approval-system/README.md

 ## Project Goal

-Banks receive numerous credit card applications, and他们的 manual evaluation is a slow and error-prone process.
+Banks receive numerous credit card applications, and manual evaluation is a slow and error-prone process.
 This project automates the approval process by building a predictive model that analyzes applicant data to determine the likelihood of approval.

 ## Technologies Used